 Established in 1965 by the Board of Regents to recognize the national and international prominence of faculty members, the Regents Professorship is the highest honor the University of Minnesota bestows on its faculty.
 It recognizes faculty who have made exceptional contributions to the University through teaching, research, scholarship, or creative work, and contributions to the public good.
 The maximum number of Regents Professors is 30.

 From the inception of the Regents Professorship program, the University of Minnesota Foundation has underwritten a stipend for each Regents Professor.
 The stipend is currently $50,000 annually, with $20,000 dedicated to a salary augmentation and $30,000 dedicated to a discretionary research fund.
 This is an indication of the importance the University of Minnesota Foundation attaches to the program.

-Note, if a faculty member is a McKnight Presidential Chair and then subsequently is appointed a Regents Professor, s/he would keep the McKnight title but would not continue to receive the McKnight funding.
-S/he would receive the Regents Professor funding only.
+Note, if a faculty member is a McKnight Presidential Endowed Chair and then subsequently is appointed a Regents Professor, they would keep the McKnight title but would not continue to receive the McKnight funding.
+They would receive the Regents Professor funding only.

 Must be a University of Minnesota full professor.

 Any person(s).
 It is not appropriate for faculty members to nominate themselves or to self-apply.

 Once the nomination dossiers have been submitted, the Regents Professorship Selection Advisory Committee will evaluate them, meet and discuss the nominees, and then make their recommendation to the president.
 The president will then forward a recommendation to the Board of Regents (BOR) for consideration, typically at its June meeting.
 After approval by the BOR, the president will notify the newly appointed Regents Professors, who will be presented with medallions at a September BOR meeting.